 Difficulty: Easy, Asked-in: Google, Amazon, Microsoft, Goldman Sachs

-Key takeaway: An excellent problem to learn problem-solving using hashing and step-by-step optimization using several approaches.
+Key takeaway: An excellent problem to learn problem-solving and step-by-step optimization using direct address table.
+We can use similar approach to solve several other coding questions.

-Given two strings str1 and str2 of size m and n, write a program to check whether the two strings are an anagram of each other or not.
+Given two strings str1 and str2 of size m and n, write a program to check whether two given strings are anagram of each other or not.

 Input: str1= “dusty” , str2= “study”, Output: true